General software skills for systems neuroscience#

 • to learn how to keep track of changes to your code with Git and GitHub,

-• to learn how to work with others on code
+• to learn how to structure your code well

-• and to get an initial idea of how structure, document and test your code.
+• and to get an initial idea of how work collaboratively on a code base, and how to document and test your code.

 Instructors: Stephen Lenzi, Laura Porta, Alessandro Felder